sadeghi-aa/spam_deleter/README.md

 2- If a non-admin member uses it.

-3- If it's used for deleting another member's message.
+3- If it's used for deleting another admin's message.